yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 Now that you've been introduced to fundamentals, you can combine what you know to solve more exciting challenges.

-However, you'll encounter some really common problems, like converting a string into a number, making all lowercase letters capital, or removing the first item from an array that would be quite tedious to create and re-create over and over again for your coding projects.
+However, you'll also encounter some really common problems, like converting a string into a number, making all lowercase letters capital, or removing the first item from an array that would be quite tedious to create and re-create over and over again for your coding projects.

 JavaScript has many built-in methods that will provide you with some handy functionality.